-3. Insulin resistance
+3. Insulin Resistance

 A number of medications can cause weight gain.
 Some of these medications are: steroids, birth control pills, some anti-depression medications, some anti-epilepsy medications and some anti-diabetes medications.

-Treatment of Obesity
+Treatment of Abdominal Obesity

+Treatment of abdominal obesity is difficult and challenging.
 The main reason why people have such a hard time losing weight is a psychological one.
-People are simply not willing to change their eating habits, even though they sincerely want to lose weight.
+Most people are not willing to change their eating habits, even though they sincerely want to lose weight.
 Therefore, they seek out escapes, alternatives and short term quick fixes, all of which sooner or later fail.

 At the Jamila Diabetes and Endocrine Medical Center, I have helped thousands of obese people.
 An overview of my approach to the management of obesity includes:

-- Proper treatment of under-active thyroid as the case may be.
+- Proper treatment of under-active thyroid.

-- Proper counseling about Insulin Resistance Syndrome and other health risks associated with obesity.
+- Proper counseling about Insulin Resistance Syndrome.

 - Psychological evaluation, which includes a person’s eating habits, stress of daily living and personal psychological burden.